Domain of One's Own: Upload and manage files

 • Upload or Download a file to/from the current folder.

-• Restore a deleted file from trash to current folder.
+• Restore a deleted file from the trash to current folder.

 • Rename the selected file or folder